nitinx/de-serverless-etl/README.md

 	- S3 event trigger to be disabled
 	- Lambda Function #1 not required
 	- Glue job to be manually triggered
-	- Additional Glue job to load data dimension
+	- Additional on-demand Glue job to load date dimension

 ### Pre-requisites